he29-net/thermal-cam/README.md

 ## Known issues
  - BPM saving is broken (files contain only blue color or are otherwise incomplete)
  - 8 FPS display rate seems glitchy (disabled by default; not enough performance?)
+ - emissivity 1.00 and 0.04 is displayed incorrectly

 ## Long term plans
  - support a newer compiler (or better, a FOSS toolchain, to get rid of the 32k limitation)